 A key responsibility of the Salmon Sub-Committee is consulting with the public and making recommendations with regard to fisheries management.
-Each year, the SSC, in partnership with the Department of Fisheries and Oceans, conducts a series of public meetings to gather input for the creation of Integrated Fisheries Management Plans for the Yukon, Porcupine and Alsek Rivers.
+Each year, the YSSC, in partnership with Fisheries, Oceans, and the Canadian Coast Guard (DFO) conducts a series of public meetings to gather input for the creation of Integrated Fisheries Management Plans for the Yukon (including the Porcupine River) and the Alsek River drainages.
 These plans are an integral part of the successful management of Yukon’s salmon fisheries.
-Following public consultation, the SSC makes recommendations to the Minister of Fisheries and Oceans regarding the contents of these plans.
+Following public consultation, the YSSC makes recommendations to the Minister of DFO regarding the contents of these plans.

-In 2001, the SSC and DFO developed a process and protocol for the development of fisheries management plans.
-The objective of this initiative was to clarify the roles and responsibilities of both DFO and SSC and to ensure that all stakeholders are involved in the development of these plans.
+In 2001, the YSSC and DFO developed a process and protocol for the development of fisheries management plans.
+The objective of this initiative was to clarify the roles and responsibilities of both DFO and YSSC and to ensure that all stakeholders are involved in the development of these plans.

-Also in 2001, SSC and DFO partnered to form the Alsek Working Group.
+Also in 2001, YSSC and DFO partnered to form the Alsek Working Group.
 This group was formed to improve the quality of First Nations and stakeholder input in the development of the Alsek management plan.
-The group had representation from First Nations, SSC and DFO.
-Working Groups for the Yukon and Porcupine Rivers are planned for next year.
+The group had representation from First Nations, YSSC and DFO.

-These reports are available from the Salmon Sub-Committee:
+These reports are available from the Yukon Salmon Sub-Committee: